nicholaswilde/bash-lib/docs/libraries/str.md

 ## `lb_get_last_char` `string`

-Get the last character of a string.
+Return the last character of a string.

 ??? info "Parameters:"